unpoly/unpoly-site/README.md

     Foo
     ###

-The Middleman site expects you to have checked out the [Up.js repo](https://github.com/makandra/upjs) in the same folder like this:
+The Middleman site expects you to have checked out the [Unpoly repo](https://github.com/makandra/upjs) in the same folder like this:

 ```
 projects/